mmcampbell04/Quizzical/README.md

 ### Extra Features

-- Customise API call so user can choose question category, difficulty & number of questions (in progress...)
+- Dropdowns for user to select the category, difficulty & number of questions

--
+Live preview: ()